Becoming a Member of Meaningful Ageing Australia

 - On-line, easy to use clearing house of resources to support quality whole of person care

-- Expert advice about how to integrate pastoral / spiritual care in your organisation
+- Expert advice about how to integrate spiritual care in your organisation

 - reduced price access for your staff to local Meaningful Ageing Seminars

-- 20% discount off the high quality Meaningful Ageing Australia / HTN / ACC Spiritual Care Series: volunteer training course
+- 20% discount off the high quality Meaningful Ageing Australia / HTN / Altura (formerly Aged Care Channel) Spiritual Care Series: volunteer training course

 - advocacy for improved quality of life and quality of care for all older people through the inclusion of pastoral / spiritual care

 - linkages for potential research partnerships

-Our Dec 2016 member survey reported on many positive impacts from engaging with our resources.
+Our surveys report on many positive impacts from engaging with our resources.
 For example, from our latest 2019 survey: